IEWC.com

 Understanding the SAE vs. UL vs. ISO Standards

-Three main organizational bodies set the standards in engineering: the aforementioned SAE, the Underwriters Laboratories (UL), and the International Organization for Standardization (ISO).
-While the SAE is the predominant standards-bearer for the automotive industry, it's essential to familiarize oneself with all three standards, as they’re used throughout the automotive industry and engineering at large.
+Three main organizational bodies set the standards in engineering: Society of Automotive Engineers (SAE), Underwriters Laboratories (UL), and the International Organization for Standardization (ISO).
+While the SAE is the predominant standards-bearer for the automotive industry, it's essential to become familiar with all three standards, as they’re used throughout the automotive industry and engineering.

 SAE (Society of Automotive Engineers)